 We provide educational and financial support to the children of the workers who make our mats.
+These are the daughters of some of our weavers.
 We donate 5% of profits to help with the education of the children of our production workers in India.

 Our mats are produced in a region of India where many communities struggle to meet basic educational needs and necessities, such as clean water and medical care.
 With a little help from our friends in the yoga circle, children and community members of this region can become self-sufficient and look to a better future.

 In Hinduism, a Kalash (brass container) is considered to be a symbol of abundance and the ‘source of life’.
 Each portion of the Kalash represents material things: the pot references a container of fertility, the leaves are associated with the God of Love, Kama, and symbolize the pleasure of fertility, and often a coconut embodies prosperity and power.
 For Yogasana Circle, the green swirl represents the benefaction received.
 The green leaf symbolizes growth and nurturing provided to the children we help to support.